FORD TRUCKS SELECT CYMOTIVE TECHNOLOGIES TO UNDERTAKE ITS CYBERSECURITY COMPLIANCE CERTIFICATION FOR VEHICLE-TYPE APPROVAL UNDER UNR 155 AND 156 REGULATIONS

 "We have selected CYMOTIVE because it is critical for Ford Trucks to work with a very experienced cybersecurity provider", said Serhan Turhan, Ford Otosan Vice President / Ford Trucks Leader.
 "Regulatory compliance is an extremely complex process, and we look forward to CYMOTIVE's automated, stream-lined processes and systems for our heavy-duty commercial vehicle type models."

 CYMOTIVE CEO and Co-founder, Tsafrir Kats, commented, "CYMOTIVE's solutions are field proven to support forward-thinking OEMs in managing the growing cyber risks over vehicles' full lifecycle stages.
-We are thrilled to have Ford Otosan among our customers, enabling them to reduce costs, protect their brand reputation, and comply with cyber regulations for sales enablement world over."
+We are thrilled to have Ford Otosan among our customers, enabling them to reduce costs, protect their brand reputation, and comply with cyber regulations for sales enablement world over.
+By working with the Ford Israel-Research Center, we can expedite delivery of an optimized solution to the manufacturer."

 About Ford Trucks